-- 25. Where a student is taken ill or is affected by unforeseen circumstances immediately before or during an event and they are unable to complete the event they must: - advise the invigilator (or appropriate member of staff if the event is not a written examination) of their situation and complete an "unfit to continue" form; and - follow this up by submitting an application for the recognition of extenuating circumstances with the relevant supporting evidence within five working days after the affected event

-- 26. Where a student is taken ill or is affected by unforeseen circumstances immediately before or during an event but is able to complete the event, they must advise the invigilator, or appropriate member of staff of their situation.
-The student may then follow this up by an application for the recognition of extenuating circumstances with the relevant supporting evidence within five working days after the affected event. - 27.
+- 28. Where a student is taken ill or is affected by unforeseen circumstances during an event and they are unable to complete the event they must: - advise the invigilator (or appropriate member of staff if the event is not a written examination) of their situation and complete an "unfit to continue" form; and - follow this up by submitting an application for the recognition of extenuating circumstances with the relevant supporting evidence within five working days after the affected event - 29.
+Where a student is taken ill or is affected by unforeseen circumstances during an event but is able to complete the event, they must advise the invigilator, or appropriate member of staff of their situation.
+If the student wishes for their extenuating circumstances to be taken into account they may then follow this up by an application for the recognition of extenuating circumstances with the relevant supporting evidence within five working days after the affected event. - 30.
 If the nature of the extenuating circumstances prohibit the student from providing the relevant supporting evidence within five working days they may still submit a request provided that: - there are valid reasons why they were unable to provide the required evidence within five working days; and - the Board of Examiners or academic body has not yet met